renderedtext/semaphore-docs-new/README.md

 ---
 ```

-If the page `/docs/ruby.html` exist, user will be able to reach it from the post
+If the page `/docs/ruby.html` exists, user will be able to reach it from the post
-header.
+breadcrumbs.
 If the page doesn't exist, a page with the list of all posts in the
 category will be automatically generated and displayed.

 ### Embedding images